Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: CONCLUSION

 To summarise, this analysis demonstrated the influence of varying likelihoods on sky-averaged 21-cm signal recovery and it showed that one can get biased posterior parameter results such as amplitude enhancement or more uncertain shape parameters by using the oversimplified Gaussian likelihood function for inference.
 Hence, only if one is certain that the noise structure of the antenna temperature dataset is Gaussian one should use the Gaussian likelihood function for inference.
-Moreover, in the general case, if one is certain about the precise noise structure, one should always use its true likelihood function.
+Moreover, in the general case, if one is certain about the precise noise structure, one should always use its ground truth likelihood function.
 However, when one is uncertain about the noise structure, which in principle holds true for every complex physical process such as the challenging task of sky-averaged 21-cm signal recovery, one should use the generalised normal likelihood as a preferred first approximation for the true unknown likelihood function and expand on it with further analysis.
-The generalised normal likelihood offers the flexibility to account for more complex noise structure and it generalises the Gaussian distribution by including it as a special case.
-Hence, this form of preference of the generalised normal likelihood selected by the Bayesian evidence is a simple way of finding a good approximation of the true likelihood as a first step of the likelihood-free inference paradigm applied to 21-cm cosmology.
+The generalised normal likelihood offers the flexibility to account for more complex unknown noise structure and it generalises the Gaussian distribution by including it as a special case.
+Hence, this form of preference of the generalised normal likelihood selected by the Bayesian evidence is a simple way of finding a good approximation of the ground truth likelihood with wider applications in the likelihood-free inference paradigm by quantifying how well the likelihood estimate found through an algorithmic method is.